NBISweden/EMBLmyGFF3/README.md

 **/!\\** Please notice the *prefix* allows to add information dowstream the source value wihtin the qualifier (Upstream information is also possible using *suffix*).</br>
 e.g: The source value is "Prokka":</br>
 Within the embl file, instead to get **note="Prokka"**, here we will get **note="source:Prokka"**

+## VALIDATE YOUR EMBL FLAT FILE

+The output can be validated using the ENA flat file validator distributed by EMBL.
+Please visit http://www.ebi.ac.uk/ena/software/flat-file-validator and/or https://github.com/enasequence/sequencetools for more information.

 ## KNOWN ISSUES